thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/culture/Parchment_and_Paper.md

 ---
+collection: Harrypedia
-title: "Parchment and Paper in the Magical World"
+title: Parchment and Paper in the Magical World
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 ## Parchment